jovotech/jovo-framework/jovo-integrations/jovo-analytics-googleanalytics/README.md

         // Configuration for generic tracking plugin
         GoogleAnalytics: {
             trackingId: '',
-            trackDirectives: true   // Optional
+            trackDirectives: true,   // Optional
-            enableAutomaticEvents: true // Optional - set to false to disable
+            enableAutomaticEvents: true, // Optional - set to false to disable
-            trackEndReasons: false // Optional - when set to true the custom metrics 1-6 are used to track endReasons
+            trackEndReasons: false, // Optional - when set to true the custom metrics 1-6 are used to track endReasons
-            sessionTimeoutInMinutes: 5 // Optional - default is 5
+            sessionTimeoutInMinutes: 5, // Optional - default is 5
-        },
+            skipUnverifiedUser: true, // Optional - default is true },
         // Configurations for platform-specific plugins
         GoogleAnalyticsAlexa: {